cyberman/LeoEatsBing/README.md

 # LeoEatsBing

-LeoEatsBing is a tiny Mac OS X Leopard PowerPC helper that fetches the daily Bing wallpaper, stores it locally, and sets it as the desktop picture using native Leopard tools.
+LeoEatsBing is a tiny Mac OS X Leopard PowerPC helper that fetches the daily Bing&trade; wallpaper, stores it locally, and sets it as the desktop picture using native Leopard tools.

 Inspired by Linux Mint Cinnamon Desklet "Bing Desktop-Hintergrundbild" by Starcross.
 Kudos to the coder.